PCU Frequently Asked Questions

 Fill out our request information form and we'll answer any other questions you might have.

 Being a student at PCU requires you to follow our policies and procedures.
-Please see the Sexual Violence and Harassment Policy and the Dispute Resolution Policy.
+Please see the Sexual Misconduct Policy and the Dispute Resolution Policy.

 Click here for more information about the programs at PCU College of Holistic Medicine.

 PCU College is dedicated to providing you with the highest standard of education.
 Our curriculum meets the educational standards outlined by the provincial government of British Columbia and the regulatory bodies.